dlmee/Ling508_MilestoneProject_DMee/README.md

 ...I also learned that my init.sql file only runs on the first instantiation.
 After that, I need to docker-compose down -v if I want to rebuild my database.

+## Update 8/8/22!

+I have reached my goal for week 5 and implemented a service layer, that returns to me the Senses class for each sense found of a particular word in a context.
+I definitely want more data, and need to refine and expand (next step, returning context sentences to various senses).
+But at least I made it this far!